zhliau/fika-headless-docker/README.md

 ### 5. **Run the Docker Image**

-   - **Mount the Fika Client Directory**: Ensure that your headless client installation directory is mounted to the directory `/opt/tarkov` in the container.
+   - **Mount the Fika Client Directory**: When running the docker image, ensure that your headless client installation directory (e.g. `/host/path/to/fika`) is volume-mounted to the directory `/opt/tarkov` in the container.
+You can do this with the `-v` option in docker, or the `volume` directive in your docker-compose yaml file.

    - **Set Environment Variables**: When running the docker image, set the following environment variables: